cuelee/pleio/README.md

 ## License

-This project is licensed under GNU GPL v3.
+This project has no license currently.

 ## Authors
 Cue Hyunkyu Lee ( Seoul National University )